everstudent/python-course/README.md

 # python-course

-My personal education python scripts based on learning program
+Hi.
+This is my personal education python scripts based on learning program.